MazArslan/overprovisioning/Overprovisioning.md

 #### Pick Up Workflow

 This workflow is designed to up the cluster when workloads starts to come in.
-The workloads might come in a slower, but you might prefer to have a node ready rather than waiting for a new node.
+The workloads might come in a slower, but prefer to have a spare node ready rather than waiting for a new node.

 ![Workflow Diagram](./images/pickup.jpg)